-The Biden Board on Wednesday issued one of its most consequential holdings when it decided, in Amazon.com Services LLC, that captive audience meetings are an unfair labor practice.
-Otto will soon post an explainer that reviews the decision in detail.
+The Biden Board issued one of its most consequential holdings when it decided, in Amazon.com Services LLC, that captive audience meetings are an unfair labor practice.
+Otto has an explainer that reviews the decision in detail.
 Here I want to say a few words about how the Board’s decision interacts with the recent spate of state laws that also ban captive audience meetings.
 The most immediate effect is also the most obvious: because there is now a definitive holding from the Board that captive audience meetings are prohibited by section 8 of the NLRA, states are preempted from imposing legislative bans on the meetings (at least with respect to meetings dedicated to questions of union organizing; the NLRA does not prohibit states from banning other kinds of captive audience meetings).

 Of course, it is for the moment irrelevant that states may not ban captive audience meetings because the Board has banned them as a matter of federal law.
 What may matter more, even in the short run, is the fact that states are now precluded from making remedies (including injunctive relief and damages) available to workers who – despite the ban – are required to attend such meetings.
 Under the Supreme Court’s holding in Gould, the only remedies available for violation of the NLRB’s ban on captive audience meetings are the remedies that the Board imposes.